zanemilo/Dijjon/READ ME.md

 [M]Find a way to enumerate race, class selection as is done in the menu functions.
 This way user may either input the name of the selection OR the enumeration corresponding with the selection.
 Both should be valid.

 [L]Add functionality for quest generation.
 Start small such as swapping the reward for a rand item on reward table or swapping enemy to be encountered or the total num of enemies in encounter.

+[L]Create a dictionary with mad-lib type phrases that each type of commoner job might say.
+This could include information about other NPCs within town, comments on events (including events triggered by the player)